 The QTC research team developed considerable respect for the effort and accomplishment of the RCMP Review Team in locating and arranging documents that may contribute to a more careful examination and a more subtle understanding of past relations between the RCMP and Inuit in the Baffin Region.
-However, QTC researchers could not help noticing how much of this information, if differently analysed, could contribute to at least tentative explanations of the profound differences in outlook between Inuit on one side and police and other government agents on the other in their approach to the enforcement of the Dog Ordinance.
+However, QTC researchers could not help but notice how much of this information, if differently analysed, could contribute to at least tentative explanations of the profound differences in outlook between Inuit and police and other government agents in their approach to the enforcement of the Dog Ordinance.